run-llama/llama-hub/llama_hub/llama_packs/fuzzy_citation/README.md

 Creates and runs a `CustomQueryEngine` -- `FuzzCitationQueryEngine` -- which post-processes response objects to identify source sentences using fuzzy matching.

-The identified sentences are available in the `response.metadata` dictionary, containing a mapping of `text_chunk` -> `{"start_char_idx": idx, "end_char_idx": idx, "node" node}`.
-The start/end idxs represent the character indexes in the node text that the text chunk comes from.
+The identified sentences are available in the `response.metadata` dictionary, containing a mapping of `(response_sentence, source_chunk)` -> `{"start_char_idx": idx, "end_char_idx": idx, "node" node}`.
+The start/end idxs represent the character indexes in the node text that the source chunk comes from.

-The fuzzy matching uses `fuzz.token_set_ratio()` to compare sentences.
+The fuzzy matching uses `fuzz.ratio()` to compare sentences.
 The default threshold score is 50.

 ## CLI Usage